An Emerging Leaders Program

-Flashpoint is an eight-week program that supports undergraduate students as they begin to kick their leadership skills into high gear.
-Meeting once a week with a peer facilitator, Flashpoint students are challenged to identify the knowledge, skills, and dispositions needed in order to create a thriving democracy.
-Through the lens of NASPA’s Civic Learning and Democratic Engagement Theory of Change, students are given the opportunity to work on their collaboration, conflict management, and vision-setting skills as they develop meaningful plans for change beyond UIC.
-Upon completion of the program, students feel better suited to take action towards social change and are able to distinguish key strengths and weaknesses of their leadership capacities.
+Flashpoint supports students as they begin to kick their leadership skills into high gear.
+By reflecting on their positions within their respective groups and organizations, participants are challenged to identify the knowledge, skills, and dispositions needed in order to create a thriving democracy.
+Throughout the program, students are given the opportunity to work on their collaboration, conflict management, and vision-setting skills as they relate to the work being done by their groups and organizations.

 What are past participants saying?